biafm987/biafm987/README.md

 <h2 align="left">Hi 👋!
-My name is Beatriz and I'm a computer science student, from Portugal.</h2>
+My name is Beatriz and I'm a Computer Science student, from Portugal.</h2>

 ###